studheart/thesleephabits2/src/content/posts/sleep-hygiene-for-night-shift-workers-smart-habits-for-better-rest-and-energy.md

 ![sleep schedule](/uploads/sleep-schedule.jpg)

 * **Anchor sleep:** Defend one *anchor block* of 4–5 hours (maybe 9:30–1:30 or 10–2).
 Around that, plug in flexible naps; the anchor gives your body a steady target.
 * **Split‑sleep template:** If one solid 7–9 hours never happens, use a split: core sleep after the shift plus a 20–30 minute “top‑up” nap 2–3 hours before the next shift (not closer).
+It’s not the same as a full night’s rest, but done right, it can still feel surprisingly restorative.
+[Here’s what that might look like if you’re trying to make 4 hours feel like 8](https://thesleephabits.com/how-to-get-8-hours-of-sleep-in-4-hours/).
 * **“Slide, don’t flip”:** On days off, *slide* your schedule by an hour or two—don’t flip it.
 Full flips feel like self‑inflicted jet lag when nights restart.
 * **Wind‑down alarm:** Set a wind‑down alarm (the cue to *start* pre‑sleep routine) rather than just a “bedtime” alarm.